#1 To witness the glorious cyberpunk setting

 That is not the case in Akira of course, otherwise I wouldn’t be mentioning it here.
 The violence in this movie is visceral and bloody, kicking off with some great directing as biker gangs fight it out on the highway while protesters and peacekeeping forces clash in the streets of Neo Tokyo.
 This provides you just a taste of the absolutely horrific amounts of gore that are on display in the middle and latter portions of the movie.
 It ramps up to an admittedly absurd level, yet the detailed animation keeps it feeling real enough that the impact is never lost.

-Again, without wishing to spoil, I doubt anybody that has watched the movie will ever forget the final battle for this very reason.
+Again, without wishing to spoil, I doubt anybody that has watched Akira will ever forget the final battle for this very reason.